pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: type

-      Meaningful for PDF only: A number and one or two strings describing the annotation type, like ``[2, 'FreeText', 'FreeTextCallout']``.
-The second string entry is optional and may be empty. ``[]`` if not PDF.
-See the appendix :ref:`Annotation Types` for a list of possible values and their meanings.
+      A number and one or two strings describing the annotation type, like ``[2, 'FreeText', 'FreeTextCallout']``.
+The second string entry is optional and may be empty.
+See the appendix :ref:`AnnotationTypes` for a list of possible values and their meanings.

       :rtype: list

    .. attribute:: info

-      Meaningful for PDF only: A dictionary containing various information.
+      A dictionary containing various information.
 All fields are (unicode) strings.

       * ``name`` -- e.g. for 'Stamp' annotations it will contain the stamp text like "Sold" or "Experimental", for other annot types you will see the name of the annot's icon here ("PushPin" for FileAttachment).